-How did looking at the objects help students better understand the people that made them?
+How did looking at the objects help students better understand the people that made them or used them?
 Ask students to discuss their impressions of the database.
 Can they think of ways they can use the database themselves, such as for homework?